pemcg/manageiq-automation-howto-guide/chapter3/using_schema_object_variables.md

 ![Screenshot](images/screenshot22.png)

 <br>
-Finally we'll run the new instance through Automate -> Simulation again, invoking Call_Instance once more with the following attributes:
+Finally we'll run the new Instance through **Automate -> Simulation** again, invoking `Call_Instance` once more with the following attributes:
 <br> <br>

 ![Screenshot](images/screenshot23.png)

 <br>
-We check automation.log, and see that the attributes have been retrieved from the instance schema, and the password has been decrypted.
+We check `automation.log`, and see that the attributes have been retrieved from the instance schema, and the password has been decrypted.

 ```
 ...Invoking [inline] method [/ACME/General/Methods/get_credentials] with inputs [{}]